Set yourself up for success with these tips to start your road toward competing in bodybuilding

 Even the thought of preparing for an event, let alone starting the actual process, can be more than enough to turn you off from contest prep.
-The intimidation of your first time doing anything can be terrifying, let alone something that requires the utmost discipline, time, sacrifice, and overall respect that the sport deserves.
+The intimidation of your first time doing anything can be terrifying, let alone something that requires the utmost discipline, time, sacrifice, and overall respect that the sport of bodybuilding deserves.
 With so many vital elements of the sport necessary to achieve that dense, toned aesthetic, the confusion and anxiety are enough to send you in a tailspin.

 Knowing what is required is half the battle for once a plan is laid out for contest prep and structured in a way to help you succeed, the execution becomes fun.
 Instead of chasing your tail trying to keep up with the demand that such workouts entails, construct a solid plan and be prepared for full engagement.
 With this, crucial mistakes will not be made and things will run as smoothly as possible.
 Of course, roadblocks can pop up and challenge you, but facing adversity is key to succeeding in anything.

 While plans may differ from person to person, these tips will help prepare you for the road ahead.
 Some days will be frustrating while others may be rewarding, but keep that bodybuilders mentality and that first event will be under your belt in no time.